aridder/zkc/README.md

 ## Overview

-This project harnesses the power of RISC Zero's zkVM to demonstrate an enhanced privacy application in real estate transactions.
-It specifically explores the utilization of Verifiable Credentials from eIDAS 2.0 for EU citizens, showcasing how these credentials can be used in a more private manner through Zero-Knowledge Proofs (ZKP) in real-world scenarios.

-## Objectives

-- To demonstrate the effective use of RISC Zero's zkVM in privacy-centric applications.
-- To explore the application of Verifiable Credentials in maintaining privacy in financial transactions.
-- To investigate the potential of eIDAS 2.0 Verifiable Credentials in enhancing privacy for EU citizens, particularly in hiding sensitive information like maximum bid amounts in real estate bidding and social security numbers in other use cases.
+ZK Credential explores the utilization of Verifiable Credentials from eIDAS 2.0 for EU citizens, showcasing how these credentials can be used to hide sensitive information like maximum bid amounts in real estate bidding and social security numbers in other use cases.

 ## Implementation

+I have created two programs(guests):

+1. Make a bid to a broker.
+Check if the bid is less than the maximum amount allowed by the bank.
+2. Generalize the program to accept any Verifiable Credential - This is a proof of concept to show how the program can be generalized to accept any Verifiable Credential and validate against a given Predicate:
+    - GT - Greater than
+    - LT - Less than
+    - EQ - Equal to
+    - More to come...

+### 1. Make a bid to a broker

 ![Flow](./assets/flow.png)